-condition by a physician.
+- Extended educational experiences: To ensure that the student receives attendance and academic credit, the parent/guardian must confer with the student's teacher to receive the work assigned at least one day prior to the absence. - Serious injury or illness: The Executive Director or designee may request verification of students' condition by a physician.
 Students with mental health conditions must present verification from a physician and a treatment plan from their therapist.
-In such cases of medically related extended absence, the principal or designee may meet with the parent(s)/guardian(s) to determine the appropriateness of long - term individualized assignments.
+In such cases of medically related extended absence, the Executive Director or designee may meet with the parent(s)/guardian(s) to determine the appropriateness of long-term individualized assignments.